6 Things Ordinary Jamaicans Can No Longer Afford

-Saltfish – At more than $500 per pound, we might have to rethink this key ingredient of Jamaica’s national dish.
+Saltfish – As the price of saltfish continues to climb, we might have to rethink this key ingredient of Jamaica’s national dish.
 The price of saltfish has more than doubled in just three years putting it out of the reach of many consumers.
 Good thing we are a resourceful people.
 Red herring and pickled mackerel will have to step up to their new duties.

 Chicken – Chicken is now a luxury item in supermarket freezers.
 Prices range from a low of $900 to a high of $1500 for a whole chicken.
 In fact, many supermarkets now sell more ‘parts’ and ‘back’ to meet the demands and meager pockets of shoppers.
 This hasn’t affected people’s tastes for KFC though, judging by the weekend crowds.

-Movie tickets – It now costs $1000 to see a movie in Jamaica.
-While this is comparable and in some cases more affordable than many other countries, it is still a high price for low to middle income Jamaicans.
+Movie tickets – While the cost of movie tickets is comparable and in some cases more affordable than many other countries, it is still a high price for low to middle income Jamaicans.
 The costs add up as one usually doesn’t go to see a movie alone; plus how can you enjoy a movie if you’re not munching on expensive popcorn.
 Sorry Palace Amusement.
 I still have to pay for cable so I might as well enjoy it.

 Electricity – It’s a sad fact that we’re paying a lot more for electricity than many of our trade partners.
 But what’s even worse is when energy conservation measures result in little or no change to the high light bills.